Reef knot

 The reef knot, or square knot, is an ancient and simple binding knot used to secure a rope or line around an object.
 It is sometimes also referred to as a Hercules knot or Heracles knot.
 The knot is formed by tying a left-handed overhand knot between two ends, instead of around one end, and then a right-handed overhand knot via the same procedure, or vice versa.
 A common mnemonic for this procedure is "right over left; left over right", which is often appended with the rhyming suffix "... makes a knot both tidy and tight".
-Two consecutive overhands tied as described above of the same handedness will make a granny knot.
-The working ends of the reef knot must emerge both at the top or both at the bottom, otherwise a thief knot results.
+Two consecutive overhands tied as described above of the same handedness will make a weak granny knot.
+The working ends of the reef knot must emerge both at the top or both at the bottom, otherwise a very weak thief knot results.

 The reef knot or square knot consists of two half knots, one left and one right, one being tied on top of the other, and either being tied first...The reef knot is unique in that it may be tied and tightened with both ends.
 It is universally used for parcels, rolls and bundles.
 At sea it is always employed in reefing and furling sails and stopping clothes for drying.
 But under no circumstances should it ever be tied as a bend, for if tied with two ends of unequal size, or if one end is stiffer or smoother than the other, the knot is almost bound to spill.
 Except for its true purpose of binding it is a knot to be shunned.